ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 });
 ```

-The second argument is a [self-describing JSON][self-describing-json].
+The second argument is a [self-describing JSON][self-describing-jsons].
 It has two fields:

 * A `data` field, containing the properties of the event
 * A `schema` field, containing the location of the [JSON schema][json-schema] against which the `data` field should be validated.